-When we approach an individual of a different species this becomes even more difficult, because their "vision of the five senses of a horse yesight world" comes about via different tools.
+When we approach an individual of a different species this becomes even more difficult, because their "vision of the world" comes about via different tools.
 For a horse, smell has an importance that is completely unknown to humans and, by the same token, dusk provides useful information to our four-legged friends.
 The ability to "feel with the horse's senses" is a prerogative of the great horsemen and represents the basis on which you can build a constructive relationship with these animals, characterized by a thousand and one different signals.